PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 |

-A similar option is :func:`~.pennylane.fourier.box`, which produces a plot of the same format but using a box plot.
+A similar option is :func:`~.pennylane.fourier.visualize.box`, which produces a plot of the same format but using a box plot.

-A different view can obtained using the :func:`~.pennylane.fourier.radial_box` function.
+A different view can obtained using the :func:`~.pennylane.fourier.visualize.radial_box` function.
 This "rolls up" the coefficients onto a polar grid.
 Let us use it to visualize the same set of coefficients as above: